KhanRana/resaurant/.github/ISSUE_TEMPLATE/user-story.md

 As a **role**, I can **capability** so that ***received benefit***

 ## Acceptance Criteria
   a.
-Critetia One
+Criterion One
   b.
-Criteria Two
+CriterionTwo
   c.
-Criteria Three
+Criterion Three

 ## Tasks
   a.
 Task 1